 Also, a side note, this is why derivatives of functions that only differ by a constant have the same derivatives.
 For example, y= x^2 +6 and y=x^2 -100000 have the same derivative, so the derivative only tells us about the slope of tangent lines at a certain x-value on f(x), and it doesn’t matter what the y-value is at that point on f(x).

-forgetwhatyouveheard asked: PLEASE HELP ME!!!
+forgetwhatyouveheard said: PLEASE HELP ME!!!
 Joice deposits $350 every 6 months into an account which pays 2.8%/a compunded semi- annually.
 What is the total amount of this annuity after 5 years?

 I’m not sure, I’ve never done a problem where you have recurring deposits :( If I had to guess, I’d say to calculate the interest on the first $650, and then use that total amount to find the next interest, etc. and repeat until you have 5 years worth.
 But there has to be a batter way to do it since that’s tedious and takes a while D: